Swiss cuisine

-Well-known and worldwide exported products include cheese, wine and chocolate.
-A large number of them are protected by a geographical indication (AOP).
+Well-known products exported worldwide include chocolate, cheese, refined coffee, beverages, baked goods, pasta, flavorings and ingredients.
+Many of them are protected by a geographical indication (AOP).
 A strong food industry, often related to chocolate, has developed over the past centuries in Switzerland.

 Agriculture and foods

 The climatic and cultural diversity of Switzerland is reflected in the diversity of its food products.
 Various cereals and fruits are cultivated in the lower regions, while the warmest and sunniest areas in the south lend themselves to growing grapes, chestnuts, and even olives.
 The other most common fruits cultivated in Switzerland are apples, pears, apricots, cherries, plums and strawberries.
 The mountainous and coldest areas feature the perhaps most emblematic agricultural practices of Switzerland: dairy farming and alpine transhumance.

 Swiss cuisine comprises a variety of staple foods.
 These typically include bread, potatoes, pasta, rice and polenta.
 Potatoes are particularly ubiquitous in Swiss cuisine, although it is only the case since the late 18th century.
 They are notably used in rösti, a popular dish that is eaten all over Switzerland, and originally a breakfast food.
 Bread and cereals are eaten on a daily basis in Switzerland.
-Muesli, which is commonly eaten for breakfast goes by the name of "Birchermüesli" ("Birchermiesli" in some regions).
+Muesli, which is commonly eaten for breakfast, goes by the name of "Birchermüesli" ("Birchermiesli" in some regions).
 For breakfast, most Swiss enjoy sliced bread with butter and jam; bread also accompanies most meals.
-There is a wide variety of breads made in Switzerland, from Pain de seigle to Zopf.
+There is a wide variety of breads made in Switzerland, from pain de seigle to Zopf.
 Tarts and quiches are also traditional Swiss dishes.
 Tarts in particular are made with all sorts of toppings, from sweet apple to onion.